k3170makan/SelfTLS/README.md

 * The only way to get a working understanding of anything is to try to build it.
 Proof by construction!
 * With a ground up implementation I can debug / edit and inspect the code with a much greater ease, there is no overhead suffered in learnign the documentation styles of the openssl / gnutls project.
+* I suck at C, I'm not nearly fluent enough :/

 ### DISCLAIMER:
 *If its not obvious already, this code is not be used in production, or for the communication of any actual secrets,